daftclaud/my-11ty-website/src/pens/montblanc-meisterstuck-legrand.md

 ## Design and Build

 The Montblanc Meisterstück LeGrand is an icon in the world of writing instruments, known for its timeless design and exceptional craftsmanship.
 Made from high-grade resin, the pen features a sleek, glossy finish that exudes sophistication.
-The gold-plated or platinum-coated details, including the clip and rings, add a touch of elegance to the pen's overall appearance.
+The gold-plated details, including the clip and rings, add a touch of elegance to the pen's overall appearance.
 The distinctive Montblanc emblem on the cap top is a mark of quality and luxury.
 The Meisterstück LeGrand’s balanced weight ensures a comfortable writing experience, making it a favorite among pen enthusiasts.

 ## Writing Experience